-The process of awarding financial support proceeds separately from the admissions process.
+The method of awarding financial support proceeds separately from the admissions process.
 Admission to a graduate program does not guarantee financial support; an offer of financial support does not guarantee admission.

 There are three basic sources of support:

-- Graduate Fellowships.
+- Graduate School Fellowships.
 The Distinguished Graduate Student Fellowships and the Advanced Opportunity Program Fellowships are available for incoming students.
 Directions about applying for Graduate School Fellowships can be found at: http://uwm.edu/graduateschool/types-of-funding/.
-Please apply by December 1st following the direction of the web page.
+Please apply for the fellowships by December 1st.
+The Department will nominate the candidates to the Graduate School after internal review.

-- Geography Graduate Assistantship (Teaching/Project/Research Assistantships) and M.J.
-Read Fellowship.
-All admitted students are automatically considered for departmental Graduate Assistantship and M.J.
-Read Fellowship.
-Deadline for application with funding consideration is December 1st.
+- Geography Graduate Assistantship (Teaching/Project/Research Assistantships) and Mary Jo Read Fellowship.
+All incoming students are automatically considered for departmental Graduate Assistantship and Mary Jo Read Fellowship if they applied for the Geography graduate program by December 1st.
+Therefore, no separate paperwork is necessary.

 For further information on funding opportunities can be found by visiting our Graduate School website at …